wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 3.0 =
+Added options: image sizes and excerpt

+= 2.3.3 =
+Fixed error message on trial to open the CSS file

+= 2.3.2 =
+Fixed CSS bug

 = 2.3.1 =
 Slight CSS improvements, tested successfully with WordPress 4.2